Arkadiy-Garber/Taxonsluice/README.md

 # CleanMyOtus
-Heuristic-algorithm for decontamination of OTU tables.
+Heuristic algorithm for decontamination of OTU tables.

 More detailed tutorial coming soon!
 (Please see the 'test' folder for the sample dataset that you can run this program on)